 - The knife is also pleasant to use in the long term.
 Even if you use the knife persistently, no signs of fatigue occur in your hand.

 Also, the weight of the knife plays a role in this and should not be underestimated.
-The knife should not be too heavy, but also not too light.
+The blade should not be too heavy, but also not too light.
 It should be just right.

 Finally, you should pay attention to the processing of the handle and blade.
-It is vital that the entire knife appears as one piece.
+The entire knife must appear as one piece.
 There must be no grooves or holes.
 When cutting food, leftovers can stick inside, which can cause mold and harmful bacteria to develop.

-In addition, the materials used play a significant role in buying the right knife.
-Handle and blade should only be made of high quality, durable materials.
+The materials used play a significant role in buying the right knife.
+Handle, and the blade should only be made of high quality, durable materials.
 The quality of the materials used determines how long you will enjoy the chosen chef’s knife.

 Anyone who wants to put together his kitchen equipment or upgrade it stands in front of a decision whether he should get one or more chef’s knives, or will rely only on individual special knives.

 However, the chef’s knife as a universal tool can also be a disadvantage.
-A knife that is used for different ingredients uses faster.
-Not only that the various structures can attack the cutting surfaces, but the blade is also used more frequently.
+A knife that is used for different ingredients wears out faster.
+Not only that, the various structures can attack the cutting surfaces, but the blade is also used more frequently.
 With that in mind, cheap models require more intensive care because they become dull faster and must be re-sharpened more regularly.

 - Universal tool – suitable for different ingredients